Research Background and Interests

 - Increasing teachers’ perceptions of self-efficacy with the use of educational technologies.

-- Reduce barriers to learning opportunities (through the use of assistive technologies and the adoption of Digital Accessibility standards).
+- Reduce barriers to learning opportunities (through the use of assistive technologies and the adoption of Digital Accessibility standards, and through the implementation of alternative pathways to teacher training and certification).

 Research History